AMACI Contract

 ExecuteMsg::Signup {

-pubkey: PubKey, // User public key
+pubkey: PubKey, // User's MACI public key

 }Signup Flow